-In adherence to the age limits set by the Supervisory Board in accordance with Section 5.4.1 (2) of the Fraport Code, candidates should be put forward who are able to perform the duties of a member of a supervisory board of an international company and safeguard the reputation of Fraport AG through their integrity, motivation, availability and personality.
+In adherence to the age limits set by the Supervisory Board in accordance with Section 5.4.1 (4) of the Fraport Code, which is set as 72 years of age at the time of election or reelection, candidates should be put forward who are able to perform the duties of a member of a supervisory board of an international company and safeguard the reputation of Fraport AG through their integrity, motivation, availability, and personality.
 The principles of diversity and the proportion of women and men based on the statutory provisions should be taken into account when nominating candidates for the Board.
 In addition, the Supervisory Board should have at least three independent members."